ZhgChg.Li

 ### Mint

-check-mint: check-brew ## Check if Mint is installed; if not, install it automatically
+check-mint: check-brew ## Check if Mint is installed, install if missing

 @if ! command -v mint &> /dev/null; then \